Vera-com/african-kitchen/README.md

 **As a user**, I want to see a list of ingredients for each dish.

 ### User Story 4 — MUST-HAVE
 **As a user**, I would like to know if there's a way to contact or follow this site on social media.
+I also want contact forms that can validate my input with the right information so that i dont submit incorrect information or even a blank form.

 ### User Story 5 — SHOULD-HAVE
 **As a user**, I want to download recipe files for offline use.